The Stretch Factor of Hexagon-Delaunay Triangulations: Main result

-Before we prove this lemma, we provide a high level overview of the approach we take to prove Lemma~\ref{le:divide}.
-If $T=T_{1n}$ does not contain a gentle path then the proof follows from the second part of Lemma~\ref{le:mainlemma}.
-If $T=T_{1n}$ contains a gentle path then by Lemma~\ref{le:boundedGentelSections} it must contain a canonical gentle path $P$, say, for example, from $u_i$ to $l_{j-1}$ where $0 < i < j < n$.
-We assume that $P$ is maximal in the sense that it is not a subpath of any other gentle path in $T_{1n}$.
-Since $P$ is canonical, $u_i$ is a right induction point of $T_i$ and $l_{j-1}$ is a left induction point of $T_j$.
-The maximality of $P$ will guarantee that neither $T_{1i}$ nor $T_{jn}$ contains a gentle path whose endpoint is the base vertex of $T_i$ or the base vertex of $T_j$, respectively.
-Therefore $T_{1i}$ and $T_{jn}$ are standard and we then proceed by induction to prove a slightly more general version of Lemma~\ref{le:divide} for $T_{1i}$ and $T_{jn}$.
-The obtained bounds are combined with the bound on the length of $P$ to complete the proof of Lemma~\ref{le:divide}.
+We now informally describe the approach we use to prove (Main) Lemma~\ref{le:divide}.
+We first note that (Amortization) Lemma~\ref{le:mainlemmaB} and (Gentle Path) Lemma~\ref{le:boundedGentelSections} rely on (Technical) Lemma~\ref{le:mainlemmaA}.
+We will prove (Main) Lemma~\ref{le:divide} that bounds the length of the shortest path in $T_{1n}$ from $s$ to $t$ as follows.
+If $T_{1n}$ does not contain a gentle path then it is regular and the proof follows from (Amortization) Lemma~\ref{le:mainlemmaB}.
+If $T_{1n}$ contains a gentle path then by (Gentle Path) Lemma~\ref{le:boundedGentelSections} it must contain a canonical gentle path $\mathcal{G}$ from, in general, a right induction vertex of $T_i$ to a left induction vertex of $T_j$, where $0 \leq i < j \leq n$.
+We can assume, using (Gentle Path) Lemma~\ref{le:boundedGentelSections}, that $\mathcal{G}$ is maximal in the sense that it is not a subpath of any other gentle path in $T_{1n}$.
+The maximality of $\mathcal{G}$ will guarantee that neither $T_{1i}$ nor $T_{jn}$ contains a gentle path whose endpoint is the base vertex of $T_i$ or the base vertex of $T_j$, respectively.
+Therefore $T_{1i}$ and $T_{jn}$ are standard and we then proceed by induction to prove a ``more general'' version of (Main) Lemma~\ref{le:divide} for $T_{1i}$ and $T_{jn}$.
+The obtained bounds on the lengths of shortest paths from $s$ to the right induction vertex of $T_i$ and from the left induction vertex of $T_j$ to $t$ are combined with the bound on the length of gentle path $\mathcal{G}$ to complete the proof of (Main) Lemma~\ref{le:divide}.
+Our reliance on induction means that we need to restate the Main Lemma so it is amenable to an inductive proof: \begin{lemma}[The Generalized Main Lemma] Let $s,t \in P$ such that $0 < m_{st} < \frac{1}{\sqrt{3}}$ and let $T_{1n}$ be the linear sequence of triangles that segment $[st]$ intersects.
+If $T_{ij}$, for some $i,j$ such that $1 \leq i \leq j \leq n$, is standard, $p$ is the left vertex of $T_i$, and $q$ is the right vertex of $T_j$ then

+\end{lemma} Note that (Main) Lemma \ref{le:divide} is a special case of this statement when $i=1$ and $j=n$ since $T_{1n}$ is (trivially) standard, $s$ is the left vertex of $T_1$, and $t$ is the right vertex of $T_n$.